grpc/grpc.io/content/en/about/_index.md

 RPC infrastructure called **Stubby** to connect the large number of microservices running within and across its data centers for over a decade.
 In March 2015, Google decided to build the next version of Stubby and make it open source.
-The result was gRPC, which is now used in a great many organizations outside of Google to power use cases from microservices to the "last mile" of computing (mobile, web, and Internet of Things).
+The result was gRPC, which is now used in many organizations outside of Google to power use cases from microservices to the "last mile" of computing (mobile, web, and Internet of Things).